cdeanj/meta_snp/README.md

 SnipFinder is a simple alignment-based haplotype variant caller that can be used with metagenomic sequence data.
 Input to SnipFinder is a [SAM](http://samtools.github.io/hts-specs/SAMv1.pdf) formatted alignment file and a [FASTA](https://en.wikipedia.org/wiki/FASTA_format) formatted reference database.

 ## Output
-Output is a single [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) formatted text file with 3 columns: Gene, Haplotype Pattern, and Occurrence.
+Output is a single [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) formatted text file with three columns: *Gene, Haplotype Pattern, and Occurrence*.
 The gene corresponds to the reference sequence for which haplotypes were identified within a single or read-pair.
 The haplotype pattern is the haplotype sequence identified within a single or read-pair.
 Occurrence is the number of times the current haplotype pattern was identified within a target reference sequence.

 ## Installation
 ```bash